Summer Research

 On Campus

-During the beautiful Berkshire summer, a few dozen students are hired for up to 10 weeks to work with individual Biology faculty members on the faculty members’ research projects.
+During the beautiful Berkshire summer, students are hired for up to 9 weeks to work with a Biology faculty member on research projects.
 Most of these students spend their summer doing research at Williams College but some accompany their faculty mentor to field sites.

-Information on applying for a summer research position (Williams students only):
+Information to apply for a summer research position (Williams students only):

 • Rising sophomores, juniors, and seniors are welcome to apply.